|

 -

-added (TRIGGER CELL and TRIGGER VOLUME) to provide the solution controlled
+TRIGGER CELL and TRIGGER VOLUME objects provide the

 -

-will - as usual - be used for the CFD data monitoring point).
-All of the
+usual - be used for the CFD data monitoring point).

 point data at the end of each time step.